-Online Online Online!
+I really do believe in hope against.
+But here is one thing we can do more – Online!
 Let’s encourage online education.
 Now, I am not suggesting that our universities take the B.Scs. online now.
 As a student, that could equally cost a fortune and as we probably can sense by now, the other topic for this article could be “Not Enough”.
 Here is the situation I’m looking at…

+I am talking free online courses.
 I for one use www.alison.com and there are many others.
-I know our youth would be excited about this and would practically jump at it just as I was when this was introduced to me as well by a mentor.
+I know our youth would be excited about this as much as I was when this was introduced to me as well by a mentor.

-So what do we need – Infrastructure!
+So, what do we need?
+Infrastructure!